ahosny333/depi_r4_data_engineering/README.md

-# Generator Monitoring IoT Platform — Backend
+# JobStream: End-to-End Job Aggregator

 A data engineering project that scrapes, cleans, and centralizes job postings from multiple platforms into a single, searchable dashboard.